yastn/yastn/docs/source/mps/init.rst

 `YAMPS` provides a tool for automatic MPO generation.
 The genetator works under :code:`GenerateOpEnv` class which allows to contruct Hamiltonian of any form for bosonic or fermionic system.

 .. automodule:: yamps._generator.GenerateOpEnv
-	:noindex:
-	:members: __init__

 To initiallize the generator :code:`gen = yamps.GenerateOpEnv(N, config, opts)` we need to provide a length of the MPO :code':`N`, and :ref:`tensor/configuration:YAST configuration` :code:`config` which will also define the commutation rules :code:`config.fermionic`.
 The instruction for truncation :code:`opts` is an optional argument.

 The generator has to be supplied with the operators we want to use.
-If you want to use predefined operators suitable with :code:`config` then you should :code:`gen.use_default()`.
+If you want to use predefined operators suitable with :code:`config` then you should :code:`gen.use_default(basis_type)`.
 Make sure that you know the definition for the operators by checking out:

-.. automodule:: yamps._generator.GenerateOpEnv
+.. autofunction:: yamps.basis.use_default_basis
-	:noindex:
-	:members: use_default

 For custom basis you can use :code:`gen.use_basis(basis_dict)`, where :code:`basics_dict` is new self of single-particle operators.

-.. automodule:: yamps._generator.GenerateOpEnv
+.. autofunction:: yamps._generator.GenerateOpEnv.use_basis
-	:noindex:
-	:members: use_basis

 After providing the basis for the generator you can use it to generate MPO.
 In order to do that you can use latex-to-yamps converter:

-.. automodule:: yamps._generator.GenerateOpEnv
+.. autofunction:: yamps._generator.GenerateOpEnv.latex2yamps
-	:noindex:
-	:members: latex2yamps

 You can also generate the MPO by hand.
 If your MPO is a sum or operator products then define each operator product separately.